 Why?
 Please don’t steal my pleasure from my exercise by trying to make me feel guilty about something I ate (or that you assume I ate) two days ago.
 I did, but it’s none of your business and I don’t feel guilty.

 Why?
-Exercise doesn’t have to hurt to be beneficial.
-Learning to listen to and trust my body is important for my long term health.
+You won’t hear well-trained fitness professionals saying this because listening to your body is important for safety!
+That doesn’t mean you won’t need to push yourself past your comfort zone at times for optimal benefit but exercise doesn’t have to hurt to be beneficial.
+Learning to listen to and trust my body is important for long term health.

-What: I know you hate this next exercise… (or sarcastically saying, “I know you love this next one!’)
+7. What: I know you hate this next exercise… (or sarcastically saying, “I know you’ll love this next one!’)

 Why?
 Just because something is difficult doesn’t mean I hate it, so don’t plant the suggestion.
-Tell me why it is difficult and why doing it anyway will make it less difficult.
+You can tell me why it is challenging and why doing it anyway will help me.

 Why?
 Exercise is beneficial no matter what you weigh.
-You are scaring off people who know they will never have a beach body and/or don’t care about that.
+You are scaring off people who know they will never wear skinny jeans and/or don’t care about that.

 Why?
 Because I already have flat, strong abdominal muscles.
 You just can’t see them under my layer of belly fat.
 But it’s fun to see the surprised look on your face when I hold a plank for well over a minute!

 10. What: Do this move and you’ll look hot!